Grepping Cross References

 find only those cross references where a var named

-(the file my Emacs's current buffer is visiting, I added a hook in grep, the current buffer's file will be exported to the environment variable).(defun set-gtags-start-file () (let ((file (ajoke--buffer-file-name (current-buffer)))) (if (file-remote-p file) (let ((process-environment tramp-remote-process-environment)) (setenv "GTAGS_START_FILE" (file-remote-p file 'localname)) (setq tramp-remote-process-environment process-environment)) (setenv "GTAGS_START_FILE" file))))
+-ais a toggle switch, one-awill search in all source files, two (even number of)-awill search only in the file$GTAGS_START_FILE(the file my Emacs's current buffer is visiting, I added a hook in grep, the current buffer's file will be exported to the environment variable).(defun set-gtags-start-file () (let ((file (ajoke--buffer-file-name (current-buffer)))) (if (file-remote-p file) (let ((process-environment tramp-remote-process-environment)) (setenv "GTAGS_START_FILE" (file-remote-p file 'localname)) (setq tramp-remote-process-environment process-environment)) (setenv "GTAGS_START_FILE" file))))

 Always use

-if you are not sure of my hack.
+-aif you are not sure of my hack.

 - –nc –ns